Face masks and coronavirus in Australia | What you need to know now

 How long can I wear a disposable surgical mask for?

 Surgical masks aren't designed to be re-used and should be changed regularly.
 These masks can easily be contaminated and it's recommended to avoid touching the mask while you're wearing it or removing it to talk to someone and then putting it back on.

 The WHO recommends you don't wear a mask that's damp, ripped or been within reach of others.

 How often should I buy a new face mask?

 It depends on the type you are using.
 If you're using a cloth face mask, you should wash it after every use.
 However, if you are using a disposable mask, it should be disposed of straight after each use.

-Will a mask protect me from COVID-19?
+Will a cloth face mask keep me from getting sick?

 Health tips for wearing face masks